DougLung2000/OTA-Pi-Monitor/README.md

 At this point, you can run the sigdata3.sh script to verify the tuner is working.
 Use CTRL-C to stop it.

 From the dtvdata directory, create a Python virtual environment called "venv" and activate it.
 Place the sigdata.py file in this directory and make the "templates" and "static" directories below it.
 Make a "js" directory in the static directory.
 Verify you are in the venv folder and the virtual environment is activated - the command prompt will show (venv).
-Install the required Python modules with "pip3 install flask-socketio" and "pip3 install gevent"
+Install the required Python modules with "pip3 install flask-socketio", "pip3 install gevent" and "pip3 install gunicorn".

 The tscapproc.sh file will need to be modified.
 In the 5th line change "KMEB-HD" to a program channel name on the channel you are monitoring.
 Any of the program names will work, but be sure to include any trailing spaces.The file names for the video samples should also be changed.
 I used the callsign and the program number but that is not critical.
 Note that these program names will also have to be changed in the index.html file in the templates directory.
 Also update the video size to match the settings in ffmpeg.
 The "-p map:3" refers to program number 3.
 These will need to be modified to match the program numbers in the channel being monitored.
 Additional lines can be added to monitor more than three program streams.
 Refer to ffmpeg documentation for details on the command line options.